FLOSSBoxIN/FeedMe/doc/en/patches_0.x.md

 ###### v0.13.6 12-08-24
 - The new logo design, special thanks to Degede.
-- Add an option whether enable double click to back to article list.
+- Add an option whether enable double touch to back to article list.
 - Add an option to choose the synchronization interval.
 - Update sytle.
 If your OS version is 3.0 or higher, now it will show the new style.
 - Improve synchronization(Synchronization is not responding).